 Both bone fractures can be complicated by acute compartment syndrome of the forearm; this is rare but possible.
 Signs suggesting compartment syndrome are pain on extension of digits, and marked edema.
 The phrase “pain out of proportion to the injury” is difficult to apply when there is a broken bone, but in general, immobilizing a fracture should reduce the patient’s distress; if it does not, compartment syndrome should be explicitly ruled out by measuring pressures.

 Pediatric both-bone fractures, though commonly seen after accidental trauma, may also be the product of child abuse.
 Careful attention should be paid to the history given by the parents, (obtained from each separately, if abuse is suspected).

 Pediatric both-bone fractures can at times be open fractures, as the edges of the fracture themselves penetrate the skin.

 Displaced and unstable fractures ulnar should be treated operatively.
 Even non-displaced radial fractures usually are treated with surgery.

-Monteggia Fractures require open reduction and internal fixation of the ulna shaft fracture.
-If this procedures fail to reduce the radial head, then that too must be opened and reduced
+Monteggia Fractures require open reduction and internal fixation of the ulnar shaft fracture.
+If this procedure fails to reduce the radial head, then that too must be opened and reduced.

 xray: ORIF of both bone fx